ocpi/ocpi/releases/how_to_make_a_new_release.md

 # Release procedure

-* Edit Makefile: set VERSION to the correct version labelo
+* Edit Makefile: set VERSION to the correct version label
+* Edit pdf_layout.asciidoc: set year and revdate
 * call make
 * check the resulting PDF for formatting errors, etc.
 * if you're happy with the result: commit everything and push